dos-group/PServer/dev-cluster/ubuntu14.04/readme.md

 **Using the correct account**
 *******************

 When login into a vagrant box via terminal, make sure you use the root account (ssh keys are setup for this user).
-Use the following command:
+Use the following command before running jobs manually:

 sudo -su root